-Cook, a Democrat, was the representative for Ohio's 11th congressional district from 1959 to 1962.
+Cook was the representative for Ohio’s 11th congressional district and was a Democrat.
+He served from 1959 to 1962.

 From Jan 1959 to Oct 1962, Cook missed 6 of 420 roll call votes, which is 1.4%.
 This is better than the median of 2.1% among the lifetime records of representatives serving in Oct 1962.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: